Tree By-Law Update

 Do developers pay the same penalty as home owners for cutting healthy trees.
 A recent example was many large healthy trees destroyed on the north west corner of hwy 7 and Don cousins parkway.
 I asked Jack heath and frank scarpittl this question.
 Their answer was it is included in the cost of development!
 My stance is I bought and planted a tree on my property which I pay taxes.
 I should be allowed to remove it if I replace it with another tree.
 Home owner cost of developing a more appealing city scape.

-Donald asked 11 months ago
+Donald asked over 1 year ago

 Yes, development applicants are required to go through a due process for tree removal and replacement.
 Trees on development sites are compensated for through cash-in-lieu or on site tree planting consistent with residential tree removal permits.